gsarkhel/DOMText2Image/README.md

 # DOM Text to Image
-Renders the DOM text on canvas and returns the "toDataURL()" response.
+Renders the DOM text on canvas and returns as an image.
+Only SPANs are supported in this version.

 ## Usage